-This is one of the most exciting aspects of the course.
-It will allow students to research a topic of their own choice and submit an investigation of 3000-3500 words in length.
-The choice of research topic will be discussed with your teachers but can be from any period of history and its theme can focus on British, World or even Local History.
-This will be marked by your teachers and moderated externally by the Board and will account for 20% of the A Level.
+This is one of the most exciting areas of the course.
+It will allow pupils to research a topic of their own choice and submit an investigation of 3000-3500 words in length.
+The choice of research topic will be discussed with your teachers but can be from any period of history; pupils are free to focus on British, World or even Local History.
+This investigation will be marked by your teachers and moderated externally by AQA.
+It accounts for 20% of the A Level.